montehurd/mediawiki-quickstart/README.md

 ### Activating a skin

-After installing a skin you can this to activate it:
+After installing a skin you can this to activate it.

 ```bash
 ./make_skin_default YOUR_SKIN
 ```

-Or you can use the `use_skin` convenience script to both install and activate your skin:
+Or you can use the `use_skin` convenience script to both install and activate your skin.

 ```bash
 ./use_skin YOUR_SKIN